cb-davidelliott/couchmovies-demo/README.md

 * A docker compose file
 * A pre-built Tableau dashboard

-The code to build the docker containers used in this demo may be found [here](https://github.com/escapedcanadian/couchmovies).
+Pre-built docker images used for the demo, as referenced by the docker compose file, should already exist.
+If you wish to rebuild/modify them, the code to build the docker containers used in this demo may be found [here](https://github.com/escapedcanadian/couchmovies).

 Honorable mention goes to [Denis Rosa](email:denis.rosa@couchbase.com) for building the [intial version of the FTS app](https://github.com/deniswsrosa/couchflix).
 Thanks Denis!